teleported/teleported.github.io_archive/teleported/content/posts/19-cocob.md

 <center>
 `new_weight = existing_weight - learning_rate * gradient`
 </center>

+In the absense of a learning rate, the optimizer bets on the direction of the gradient, and it's magnitude.
+If is is correct in it's prediction, it is rewarded.
+If it is wrong, it is penalized and compeled to self correct.

 The central idea of the paper is that of coin betting/gambling.